MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Experiments

-\paragraph{Comparison with other VLMs} Table \ref{tab:muse-vl_compare_vlms} summarizes the comparison between our MUSE-VL series and other leading VLMs on various visual language benchmarks.
-We divide the methods into two categories based on whether the input image is converted into discrete tokens or not, discrete-visual-token based VLMs and continuous-visual-embedding based VLMs.
-As demonstrated in Table \ref{tab:muse-vl_compare_vlms}, existing discrete-visual-token based unified multimodal models frequently demonstrate poor performance compared with these continuous-visual-embedding based VLMs, which is mainly caused by the difficulty of aligning visual tokens with the text tokens of LLM.
-Thanks to the proposed semantic discrete encoding tokenizer (SDE), our MUSE-VL outperforms other discrete-visual-token based VLMs, and achieves better or comparable performances compared with continuous-visual-embedding based VLMs.
-MUSE-VL with 7B parameters reaches 72.1 on the MMBench, +13.6\% higher than the previous SOTA discrete method Emu3 \cite{wang2024emu3} and outperforms other continuous-visual-embedding models with the same parameter size.
-MUSE-VL with 32B parameters exhibits leading performance across all the benchmarks, achieving or surpassing state-of-the-art results, thus highlighting the effectiveness of our approach in advancing the capabilities of visual perception of unified multimodal models.
+\paragraph{Multimodal Understanding} Table \ref{tab:muse-vl_compare_vlms} shows the comparison between MUSE-VL and other leading VLMs on various multimodal understanding benchmarks.
+We include understanding models and unified models for understanding and generation.
+We categorize the methods into three types: discrete VLMs, continuous VLMs and encoder-free VLMs, depending on whether the input visual features are continuous embeddings, discrete tokens, or raw pixel values.
+Table \ref{tab:muse-vl_compare_vlms} shows that discrete-visual-token models often perform worse than continuous-visual-embedding models, mainly due to challenges in aligning visual tokens with text tokens.
+Thanks to the proposed semantic discrete encoding tokenizer (SDE), the proposed MUSE-VL outperforms other discrete-visual-token VLMs and achieves better or comparable performance compared with continuous-visual-embedding VLMs.
+MUSE-VL with 7B parameters reaches 72.1\% on the MMBench, +13.6\% higher than the previous SOTA discrete method Emu3 \cite{wang2024emu3} and other models with the same parameter size.

+MUSE-VL with 32B parameters achieves state-of-the-art results in unified models, which exhibit remarkable scalability of the proposed method.

+The table \ref{tab:number} shows the number of image-text pairs used in unified multimodal models.
+Previous unified models such as Chameleon, SEED-LLaMA and VILA-U, typically rely on extensive image-text pairs to align visual and language tokens.
+By reconstructing the semantic features, the alignment and training process of VLM becomes more efficient, surpassing other models with only 24M data.